max-georgiev/air-quality/README.md

 # Forecasting Air Quality with Linear Autoregressive Models

-This repository contains the implementation for a final project in Applied Machine Learning, focusing on forecasting air quality (specifically NO2 levels) using linear autoregressive models.
-The project explores time series regression, autocorrelation, and the impact of regularization.
+This repository contains the implementation for a final project of the *Applied Machine Learning in Python* course at LMU Munich, Summer Semester 2025.
+It focuses on forecasting air quality (specifically NO2 levels) using linear autoregressive models.

->📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials
+It builds on materials from [AppliedML](https://github.com/max-georgiev/AppliedML), a fork of the original course repository by [@mselezniova](https://github.com/mselezniova/AppliedML).

 ## Requirements